-The Working Group can facilitate the partnerships between public agencies and special districts in Grass Valley that are not under the jurisdiction of the City to reach the broader public that these agencies serve.
+The Working Group can facilitate the partnerships between public agencies and special districts in Nevada County to reach the broader public that these agencies serve.
 For example, assisting the school district with the development of an energy efficiency education program, which can include educational presentations, hands-on learning activities, and energy fair events.